 If you have more time to devote to your Arizona road trip, there are a number of additions you could include while using this route as a template.

-All in all, there are many ways you can plan out the quintessential AZ itinerary, no matter how much time you have to spend exploring this southwestern state.
+All in all, there are many ways you can plan out the quintessential trip through Arizona, no matter how much time you have to spend exploring this southwestern state.

-Are you planning an Arizona itinerary?
-Have you visited Arizona before?
+Are you planning an AZ itinerary?
+Have any questions?
 Let us know in the comments!